jmcclenon/AWS/EC2.md

 Spot: Enables you to bid whatever price you want for instance capacity, providing for even greater savings if your applications have flexible start and end times.

-Dedicated Hosts: Physical Ec2
+Dedicated Hosts: Physical EC2 server dedicated for your use.
+Dedicated hosts can help you reduce costs by allowing you to use your existing server-bound software licenses.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjI4NDg1OTg2XX0=
+eyJoaXN0b3J5IjpbNDY3MTk1NDddfQ==
 -->